 After a month with no dairy, I was ready for my next challenge: intermittent fasting.
 Intermittent Fasting recently hit the internet with a major bang and struck me as nothing more than another fad, based on how many books and documentaries I suddenly found about fasting everywhere, and how many popular new facebook pages and groups have popped up promoting it as a lifestyle.

-Then I started to read more about it, and started to see people who followed it have (real, measured, documented in real time) success, and I decided to give it a go… but with less eagerness and dedicated than I saw expressed in many others.
+Then I started to read more about it, and started to see people who followed it have (real, measured, documented in real time) success, and I decided to give it a go… but with less eagerness and dedication than I saw expressed in many others.
 Fasting is hard and I ♥︎ to eat!

 And along the way, I learned a few things…

 I hate breakfast.
 There, I said it.
 I know that it’s often said that breakfast is the most important meal of the day, but after streaming the entire seven seasons of Mad Men in the last few months I now wonder if breakfast hawking is just the result of great advertising by manufacturers of breakfast foods.
 I am never hungry when I wake up, and I hated forcing myself to eat because I was told I should.
 It did NOT make me less hungry the rest of the day, it did NOT give me more energy, and it did NOT help my metabolism or weight loss goals.

 Eating breakfast every day caused me to gain weight.
 I was eating extra calories each day (unwillingly) and I wasn’t exercising more (and I don’t want to) so like thousands of others have discovered, it’s really not that good an idea to force feed yourself breakfast before you start your day if you just don’t want to eat.

 (in fact, you should never force yourself to eat when you aren’t hungry)